sekertr/hass-n8n/README.md

 ---

-The first three digits `a.b.c` represent the official n8n version, while the optional fourth digit `d` indicates additional modifications or bug fixes made by me.
+The first three digits `a.b.c` represent the official n8n version, while the optional fourth digit `.d` indicates additional modifications or bug fixes made by me.
 If no such changes were applied, the fourth digit may be omitted.

+For example: `1.98.1.1`
+This indicates that the base version is **n8n 1.98.1**, and the final `.1` refers to a custom update or patch applied on top of that version.

 ---
 ## Installation